yev-ai/sai-transcription-demo/README.md

 ## Environment

-- Items located within the .github and .cicd directories serve as substitutes for CoderPad's development environment.
+Items located within the .github and .cicd directories serve as substitutes for CoderPad's development environment.

+## Notes

+Infrastructure is a mess but the goal there was to mirror CoderPad for a fair and impartial interview process.